-Modular homes, like the raffle home built for Project Uplift NFP, are prefabricated in a factory.
+Modular homes, like the prize home in Project Uplifts NFP’s raffle, are prefabricated in a factory.
 The sections, or modules, that make up each home are then delivered to the site and assembled into a single home.
 The photo gallery on our Raffle page shows the incredible results—a beautiful, modern home with the latest design touches.

 - There is less environmental impact on the home building site.
 Homes assemble quickly, meaning less time is needed and less fuel is used for on-site construction vehicles.
 Waste is reduced because homes are 85% built when they arrive at the site, meaning less scrap overall.